 Distribution Limit

 The maximum annual distribution amount that can qualify for QCD treatment is $100,000.
 This limit would apply to the sum of QCDs made to one or more charities in a calendar year.
 If you’re a joint tax filer, both you and your spouse can make up to $100,000 in QCDs from your respective IRA.
+This limit applies to the sum of QCDs made by a single taxpayer in one calendar year.

-Read more about QCDs from Schwab
+Read more about QCDs from Schwab.